-Applying heat recovery ventilation solutions in airtight, well insulated new buildings, or deep energy efficient refurbishment of existing buildings, can offer reductions in the energy used for heating or cooling.
-As well as energy reductions, and associated financial savings, there are also the parallel carbon emissions that are avoided.
+Employing heat recovery ventilation solutions in airtight, optimally insulated buildings, enables marked reductions in the energy used for heating or cooling.
+Alongside these energy reductions and correlated financial benefits, there are significant carbon emissions that are avoided when compared to alternative, base-line ventilation.

 Methodology